-Misery does not love company, or so we learn from Howard Korder’s new play, a dark comedy that chronicles the brisk deterioration of a therapist’s life and career.
-Dylan Baker plays the gentle protagonist who stands by in bewilderment as wife succumbs to illness and rage, ghosts of sins past come back to haunt him and various unhappy clients either betray or abandon him.
+Misery does not really love company, or so we learn from Howard Korder’s new play, a dark comedy that chronicles the brisk deterioration of a therapist’s life and career.
+Dylan Baker plays Korder’s gentle protagonist, who stands by in bewilderment as wife succumbs to illness and rage, ghosts of sins past come back to haunt him and various unhappy clients either betray or abandon him.
 Korder’s bitter message, about the near impossibility of doing good, is wrapped in some sharply funny writing.
 But as the play progresses, the tone moves from glum to unrelievedly grim, and the comedy tends to curdle into shrillness.

 Neil Pepe’s production for the Atlantic Theater Co., which has successfully produced previous Korder plays, is skillful and polished, and features several neatly turned performances.
 Baker is terrific as the still center of a perfect storm of domestic and professional conflict.
 This gentle, understated actor is an ideal fit for the hapless Ben, who has just moved to New Mexico from Connecticut with his new wife, Nessa (Patricia Kalember).
 She’s a tart-tongued archaeologist collaborating on a book about the Anasazi Indians, but a plague of mysterious ailments has her distracted — as does Ben’s waning sexual interest.